SimonMaracine/checkers-engine/engine/protocol.md

 ### NEWGAME [start position] [setup moves]

 Tells the engine to prepare for a new game.
-It is not necessary to send this command right before the first game (right after INIT).
+It is not necessary to send this command right before the first game (right after INIT), as if INIT automatically calls NEWGAME.
 Optionally tells it to start from a specific position and then play the setup moves.

 ### MOVE \<move string\>